lumiaJJ/learninggit/readme.txt

-git is a version control application!!! we need this to manage our code.
+git is a version control application!!
+I plan to use git for my cpp project.
+Who agree,who disagree.